SAP-samples/cloud-extension-html5-sample/mission/connectivity/README.md

     ![add system](./images/add-system3.png)

-    4. Enter a virtual host name and port.
-This will then later used as URL in the destination at your SAP BTP subaccount. - next
+    4. Enter a virtual host name and port, for example: **bupa**.
+This will then later used as URL in the destination at your SAP BTP subaccount, choose **Next**.

      ***Hint:** For security reasons it's recommended that the virtual host and port differ from the host and port of the on-premise system*